-&lt;sup>3 See Ukraine General License Number 24, authorizing certain transactions related to the provision of maritime services (March 18, 2022).
+3 See Ukraine General License Number 24, authorizing certain transactions related to the provision of maritime services (March 18, 2022).

-- OFAC has explained that "facilitating" a transaction refers to the provision of "assistance for a transaction from which the person in question derives a particular benefit of any kind. . ."
+- Has materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services for any person blocked pursuant to an executive order. - Has knowingly "facilitate[d] a significant transaction . . ., including deceptive or structured transactions, for on behalf of . . . any person subject to the sanctions imposed by the United States with respect to the Russian Federation."
+See Section 226 of CAATSA. - OFAC has explained that "facilitating" a transaction refers to the provision of "assistance for a transaction from which the person in question derives a particular benefit of any kind. . ."
 See FAQ 545. - OFAC will consider a totality of circumstances when determining whether a specific transaction is "significant," while also providing seven factors to be considered when making that analysis.
 Those factors include (1) the size, number, and frequency of the transaction(s); (2) the nature of the transaction(s); (3) the level of awareness of management and whether the transaction(s) are part of a pattern of conduct; (4) the nexus between the transaction(s) and a blocked person; (5) the impact of the transaction(s) on statutory objectives; (6) whether the transaction(s) involve deceptive practices; and (7) such other factors that the Secretary of the Treasury deems relevant on a case-by-case basis.
 31 CFR § 589.413. - Per § 589.413(i), a transaction is not "significant" if a U.S. person would not require a specific license from OFAC to engage in the activity.

-OFAC is required to impose secondary sanctions on non-U.S. financial institutions that have knowingly facilitated "significant financial transactions" for any Russian person who has been designated pursuant to the Ukraine-/Russia-related authorities.
+OFAC may impose secondary sanctions on non-U.S. financial institutions that have knowingly facilitated "significant financial transactions" for any Russian person who has been designated pursuant to the Ukraine-/Russia-related authorities.
 See CAATSA Section 226.